 Business data analysts fulfill the demand for domain and technical skills.
 Pairing business analysis skills with data analytics makes them indispensable for analytics projects.
 They ensure that the analytics initiatives progress in the direction appropriate for the business problem/opportunity being tackled.

-Honing your technical skills is vital in order to lead analytics initiatives and translate raw data into meaningful business insights.
+Honing your data analysis skills is vital to leading analytics initiatives and translating raw data into meaningful business insights.
 Below are some of the top skills:

 Microsoft Excel